HIP Fellow Award Key Information

 Eligibility Requirements

-- Applicants must be citizens or permanent residents of the United States or Canada, J1 Visa holders, or have Deferred Action for Childhood Arrivals (DACA) status.
+- Be citizens or permanent residents of the United States, Canada, or Mexico, J1 Visa holders, or have Deferred Action for Childhood Arrivals (DACA) status.

-- To be eligible for consideration, an applicant must be planning and committed to conducting the relevant research project in the contiguous United States or Canada with an ASH member mentor.
+- Be planning and committed to conducting the relevant research project in the United States, Canada, or Canada with an ASH member mentor.

 - Possess an MD/DO, PhD, or MD/DO and PhD degree.

-- Be in their first or second year of fellowship at the time of application and plan to pursue a career in hematology research.
+- Be in their first or second year of fellowship at the time of application and planning to pursue a career in hematology research.

-- Propose research focused on a hematologic condition.
+- Propose research focused on blood sciences or a hematologic condition.

 - Have fewer than three years of research experience after completion of their degree (PhD Postdoctoral Fellow Award applicants only).